Android mapping upload

 If you use a tool to minify and optimize your application you will need to upload a mapping file to see full debugging information in error reports including the original class and method names.

-Mapping files generated by ProGuard, DexGuard, and R8 are supported.
+Mapping files generated by ProGuard, DexGuard and R8 are supported.

-Uploading mapping files
+Manually uploading mapping files

 • proguard – the path to the ProGuard, DexGuard, or R8 mapping file.